Auxiliary inverter solutions for fuel cell vehicle turbo compressor applications

 To briefly describe how fuel cells are used, hydrogen “fuel” is separated into its proton and electron parts by a chemical reaction.
 DC electrical current is created by the flow of these electrons and is used as the power source to an electrical load (motor).
 The protons take a different path through the fuel cell electrolyte and meet with the path of the electrons on the other side and are combined with oxygen to create a second chemical reaction which produces water and heat as the byproduct.

 In addition to the hydrogen fuel supply and fuel cell stack itself, considerations in regards to the oxygen supply can also dictate whether a fuel cell system is viable in a vehicle application.
-Mass air flow rate, pressure, temperature and humidity are factors which affect the efficient chemical reaction process and can be regulated with the use of a compressor.
-Furthermore, a high speed turbo compressor (e.g. 100,000 rpm) can be used to provide high pressure and allow for a smaller and more efficient compressor solution to optimize size and cost and help make the fuel cell a viable application solution.
-But, there are some unique challenges with such high speed designs which should be considered from a motor control standpoint when selecting an inverter solution for turbo compressor applications.
+Mass airflow rate, pressure, temperature and humidity are factors that affect the efficient chemical reaction process and can be regulated with the use of a compressor.
+Furthermore, a high-speed turbo compressor (e.g. 100,000 rpm) can be used to provide high pressure and allow for a smaller and more efficient compressor solution to optimize size and cost and help make the fuel cell a viable application solution.
+But, there are some unique challenges with such high-speed designs which should be considered from a motor control standpoint when selecting an inverter solution for turbo compressor applications.

-Quite simply, not all inverters support high output frequencies needed for high speed turbo compressor motors.
+Quite simply, not all inverters support the high output frequencies needed for high-speed turbo compressor motors.
 Since most standard PM servo motor applications are less than 10,000 rpm, output frequencies higher than 599 Hz are generally not required.
-But, for high speed turbo compressor applications, motor speeds can be in the range of up to 100,000 rpm which would require a maximum output significantly higher than 599 Hz.
+But, for high-speed turbo compressor applications, motor speeds can be in the range of up to 100,000 rpm which would require a maximum output significantly higher than 599 Hz.

 It should be noted that there are many forms and terms for various “sensorless” solutions and not all are the same in their degree of performance.
 Additionally, not all manufacturers have a sensorless solution for permanent magnet motors.
-A sensorless “closed loop” solution will provide the highest degree of performance and will include parameters for the motor characteristics or a motor learn procedure for a motor model.
-Lastly, for high speed motor applications which utilize a sine wave filter on the inverter output to provide a purely sinusoidal power waveform to the motor, it is necessary that an inverter solution has the capacity to take this into consideration as part of the motor model.
+A sensorless “closed-loop” solution will provide the highest degree of performance and will include parameters for the motor characteristics or a motor learning the procedure for a motor model.
+Lastly, for high-speed motor applications that utilize a sine wave filter on the inverter output to provide a purely sinusoidal power waveform to the motor, it is necessary that an inverter solution has the capacity to take this into consideration as part of the motor model.

-In summary, fuel cell technology in electric vehicle applications has the potential to bridge the gap in battery technology shortcomings by providing a long-range solution through for quick refueling and weight reduction, particularly for heavy commercial vehicles.
-To minimize the system cost, size and weight and make the application of fuel cell systems in these commercial electric vehicles viable, turbo air compressors utilizing high speed motors up to 100,000 rpm can be part of the system solution.
+In summary, fuel cell technology in electric vehicle applications has the potential to bridge the gap in battery technology shortcomings by providing a long-range solution for a quick refueling and weight reduction, particularly for heavy commercial vehicles.
+To minimize the system cost, size and weight and make the application of fuel cell systems in these commercial electric vehicles viable, turbo air compressors utilizing high-speed motors up to 100,000 rpm can be part of the system solution.

 Let's Work Together